rileyschenck/website/_posts/2023-08-03-Sac-Campaign.md

  ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/steinberg3.png)

-Toggling the campaign's contributions by date instead of year reveals that interestingly, $1.4 million out of the campaign's $3.2 million total came on a single day: March 22, 2016:
+Toggling the campaign's contributions by date instead of year reveals that interestingly, $1.4 million out of the campaign's $3.2 million total came on a single day: March 22, 2016, which at face value seems odd and worth investigating further:

  ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/steinberg4.png)